 PROS

-Green
+• Green

 Cork flooring is environmentally friendly due to the way cork is harvested.

-Hygienic & safe
+• Hygienic & safe

 Hypo-allergenic, fire & mould resistant.

-IF finished with a high-quality lacquer (done at the manufacturing stage.)
+IF finished with a high quality lacquer (done at the manufacturing stage.)

-Aesthetics
+• Aesthetics

-Many design options are available.
+Many design options available.

-Comfortable
+• Comfortable

-Softer & warmer underfoot than tiles – dropped items won’t smash and will benefit those with joint pains or arthritis.
+Softer & warmer underfoot than tiles – dropped items won’t smash, and will benefit those with joint pains or arthritis.

-Easy installation
+• Easy installation

 Similar to laminate flooring – some are also glued down.

-Different
+• Different

-Many contemporary designs are now available.
+Many contemporary designs now available.

-Durable
+• Durable

-20-year warranty on better floors (often thicker – 10mm rather than 4mm).
+20 year warranty on better floors (often thicker – 10mm rather than 4mm).

-Soundproofing
+• Soundproofing

 Cork flooring’s soft nature reduces the transmission of sound to the rooms below.